chb/21cfr11pro-ig/source/pages/guidance.md

 **Step 3:** Build a mechanism for updating the status of an identity certificate

 Build or use a PKI infrastucture that maintains an OCSP or CRL repository.
+If a client accidentally discloses a private key, or if a client proves to have been impersonated, then the certificate should be invalidated.
+Expired certificates are still valid for the period in which resources were signed, so any revocation or status database should distinguish between expired and invalidated certificates.

-**Step 4:** Share identity certificates with auditing tools and personnel Make public keys available for storage by auditors for resource Provenance verification.
+**Step 4:** Share identity certificates with auditing tools and personnel

+Make public identity keys available for storage by auditors for resource Provenance verification.

 ### Implementation Guidance for Provenance with resource signatures